Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

         Use the ID directly or use the value stored in a variable.
     - Changed the name of the event commadn from "CombatArtEventCommand" to "CombatArt".
     - Fixed a graphical bug where the bonus from a combat art attack would not display properly during the animations of a battle.

+2.2 - May 9, 2020
+    - Added an option to enable or disable the combat arts window.